-Republican David McCormick is expected to announce he's entering Pennsylvania's US Senate race
+Republican David McCormick makes second Senate bid in Pennsylvania, aims to oust Democrat Bob Casey

 A race between Casey and McCormick could be one of the nation's most expensive and closely watched in a year when Democrats have a difficult 2024 Senate map that requires them to defend incumbents in red states — Montana, Ohio and West Virginia — and multiple swing states.

-McCormick entered last year's race for the seat being vacated by retiring Republican Sen. Pat Toomey and ended up losing in the Republican primary to a Donald Trump-endorsed rival, celebrity heart surgeon Dr. Mehmet Oz.
+McCormick entered last year's race for the seat being vacated by retiring Republican Sen. Pat Toomey and — after spending $14 million of his own money — ended up losing in the Republican primary to a Donald Trump-endorsed rival, celebrity heart surgeon Dr. Mehmet Oz.
 Democrat John Fettermanbeat Oz in the November general election.

 McCormick, 58, was heavily recruited to run again by the party establishment and, thus far, has a clear GOP primary field.

+In a statement Thursday evening, Montana Sen. Steve Daines, who chairs the campaign arm of Senate Republicans and had urged McCormick to run, said McCormick had unified the party’s grassroots.
+He is “exactly the type of candidate” who can win in a competitive state like Pennsylvania, Daines said.

-He has talked for months about possibly running, and Democrats have treated him as Casey's de facto opponent.
+McCormick has talked since last year about possibly running, and Democrats have treated him as Casey's de facto opponent, attacking his record in business, his opposition to abortion rights and indications that he still lives on Connecticut’s ritzy “Gold Coast,” where he spent a dozen years as an executive at the hedge fund Bridgewater Associates.

 Casey is unlikely to face serious opposition, if any, in his party's primary.
 He is a stalwart of Pennsylvania’s Democratic Party — the son of a former two-term governor and Pennsylvania's longest-ever serving Democrat in the Senate.